YouHighFiveMe/youhighfiveme/README.md

     $ app/console doctrine:schema:create

-You should now have a working application environment with some dummy data loaded.
+You should now have a working application environment.

 Please join us for some development chat and ideas on IRC's freenode.net server and channel #youhighfive.me